 Moses McCormick is a very social polyglot.
 There are plenty of videos of him sitting in front of a camera and talking about language, but what he’s best known for is going out on the town to practice.
 His videos may be a bit long, with many going past 90 minutes, but seeing someone switch between languages so easily is pretty amazing.

 McCormick speaks 20 languages on a basic conversational level, so his method isn’t the best for people who want fluency.
 His goal isn’t fluency — it’s connecting with people, and he succeeds very well in that.
 When you speak a minority language, finding other speakers is a joy.
 You can see evidence of that in the way people’s faces light up when McCormick starts talking to them in their native tongue.

-Matt and Abigail — Polyglot Progress
+Abigail (and Friends!) — Polyglot Progress

 Timothy Doner — Polyglot Pal

 Timothy Doner was a huge name in polyglot news a few years ago because he could speak 20 languages at the young age of 17.
 In just four years, this boy from New York learned 19 languages on top of his native English, including French, Xhosa and Ojibwe.
 Since his time in the limelight began, he’s done a TED Talk about how he got hooked on learning languages, and he led a Teen Polyglot Challenge where he challenged teenagers to learn a language in a month and then post a video of the results.